SoftHu/tos_avg/En/Hephaestus.md

 Start -->1775339959590922[<b>Speaker 👉 Hephaestus:</b>
 \nMmm, that gentle breeze would make it a perfect day to workout outdoors.
 What do you think, eh?]
 Start -->1775339959590926[<b>Speaker 👉 Hephaestus:</b>
-\nHo, the suns light has deprated leaving my forge alone to fend of the darkness.]
+\nHo, the sun's light has departed leaving my forge alone to fend of the darkness.]
 Start -->1775339959590930[<b>Speaker 👉 Hephaestus:</b>
 \nI can't talk now.
 The rain always puts me in a... mood.]
 Start -->1775339959590934[<b>Speaker 👉 Hephaestus:</b>
-\nReceiving a gift like this from you, what more could one ask for on their Birthday, eh?]
+\nReceiving a gift like this from you, what more could one ask for on their birthday, eh?]
 Start -->1775339959590938[<b>Speaker 👉 Hephaestus:</b>
 \nHo, you remembered, eh?
 This gift is far more than I deserve.]
 Start -->1775339959590942[<b>Speaker 👉 Hephaestus:</b>